 Arboretum

-Valerie enters her fourth year at Charlestown Nursery School.
+Valerie enters her fifth year at Charlestown Nursery School.
 She joined our community from an apprentice program at Shady Hill School.
 In addition to her teaching experience, she has a degree in architecture from the College of Environmental Design at the University of California.
 She enthusiastically embraces the Reggio Approach principle of the Environment as the Third Teacher.
 Valerie brings over a decade of experience as a designer into the classroom, which shares the teaching practices of careful observation, deep listening, and connection-building.
 She is inspired by the children-- their ideas and their resilience-- and looks forward, each year, to building relationships together while working on collaborative, artful projects.
 Valerie was grateful to attend the 2019 Boulder Journey School conference, "Contemporary Conversations Surrounding Early Childhood Education", which provided an opportunity to exchange ideas with educators from around the country and the world and gain new insights of the Reggio Approach.
 Recently, Valerie collaborated with Julia Soyer on a breakout session at the 2019 BARIN conference, "What ALL children Deserve: Dialogue on the Rights of Children", sharing the story of Esplanade’s year-long food truck inquiry as a lens to view the rights of children to be active agents in learning.
 Valerie lives in Cambridge and enjoys an active lifestyle within her neighborhood.
 Outside of school, she loves art and making things, dancing and playing volleyball, nature walks, and volunteering for various initiatives.
 Environmentally conscious, she is a committed bicycle commuter.

 JULIA SOYER

-Julia has been working with children for over 16 years, most of those years as an early childhood teacher.
+Julia has been working with children for decades, most of those years as an early childhood teacher.
 She holds a MEd in elementary education from the University of Massachusetts, Boston, a MA in theater history from Tufts University, and a BA in theater studies from Wellesley College.
 Julia has explored and been inspired by the Reggio Emilia approach for a number of years.
 She is especially drawn to Reggio’s focus on relationship, discovery, and the classroom as a collaborative and joyous learning community.
 The chance to attend the 2019 Boulder Journey School conference, Contemporary Conversations Surrounding Early Childhood Education, offered an opportunity to meet with educators from around the country and the world and to gain new inspiration from the Reggio Approach and the work of David and Frances Hawkins.
 Most recently, Julia was excited to collaborate with Valerie Fontana Shulman on a breakout session at the 2019 BARIN conference, What ALL children Deserve: Dialogue on the Rights of Children.
 Their session focused on the right of children to be agents in their learning and drew on a year-long food truck inquiry.
 Outside of school, Julia enjoys sewing, learning Mandarin and Spanish, reading, and spending time with friends and family.

 JESSICA TRIPP